 L Bracket X-T3 - Save you so much time changing from landscape to portrait mode.
 Never had an issue saving money on these L Brackets, good build quality, light weight and cheap!

 Fujifilm X-H1 - IBIS (In Body Image Stabilizer) the one and basically only reason I own this camera!
-Yes, it still boast all the Fujifilm goodness inside, but lets be honest the X-T3 is a better camera.
+Yes, it still boast all the Fujifilm goodness, but lets be honest the X-T3 is a better camera.
 So why do I own it?
-I wanted a hybrid camera something similar to the Sony A7iii, comparing Fuji & Sony, well that’s a whole new story.
+I wanted a hybrid camera similar to the Sony A7iii.
 Invested in to much Fuji glass, I am happy to carry 2 cameras around one for photos, one for video.

 Zhiyun Weebill release plate - MUST HAVE ACCESSORY speeds up your work flow so damn much!

-Hoya Variable ND Filter - Save that footage!
+Variable ND’s allow you save all that footage!
 A must to record especially in midday sun keeping that special rule of double the frame rate.
 I used to own a cheap variable ND filter learnt my lesson very quickly after loosing a lot of footage due to it.
 Cheap out and you will always lose!

 Fujifilm XF 10-24mm f/4 R OIS - Pin Sharp!
 WOW!
 Just mind blown by this lens!
 I knew Fuji's prime lenses are sharp, but let me tell you this is only millimeters behind.
 A equivalent of 15-36mm in full frame basically identical to that of the Canon 16-35mm that I used to own.
 One thing that initially blew me away is the lack of distortion this achieves from such a wide angle.
 Would love to test out the new Fuji 8-16mm F2.8 but cannot justify this over the XF 10-24mm for many reason - size, weight, no filters and the HUGE price tag.